 - Double/triple pane casement windows: A window pane, also sometimes referred to as glazing, is the sheet of glass separating the inside of your home from the outside.
 The introduction of additional panes in a window also led to the invention of insulated glass units (IGUs) sometimes referred to as sealed units.
 When multiple panes are combined into a sealed unit, they are bound together by an insulator, therefore more panes + more insulation = more cost savings.

 Now that you’re convinced of the benefits of ENERGY STAR® windows, it’s important to remember that proper installation is just as key to the efficiency of the windows as the product itself.
-A poorly installed window may cause condensation, cold drafts or even allow water to leak into your home.
-A professional company will offer consultation on which type of window is best for your unique situation, install your windows perfectly to ensure there are no leaks and provide a warranty of the product and work.
+A poorly installed window, even though it’s meant to be energy efficient, may cause condensation, cold drafts or even allow water to leak into your home.
+A professional company will offer consultation on which type of energy efficient window is best for your unique situation, install your windows perfectly to ensure there are no leaks and provide a warranty of the product and work.

-When you purchase a car, you care about the gas mileage and when you purchase appliances, you want them to use less energy.
+When you purchase a car, you care about the gas mileage, and when you purchase appliances, you want them to use less energy.
 Don’t treat your windows and doors any differently.
 Each and every day your windows and doors are keeping the ups and downs of the unpredictable Simcoe County weather outdoors.
 Plus, not only are you saving money, you’re also helping the environment.
-A professional window supplier and installation company, such as Weaver Exterior Remodeling, will help you get started by selected the best windows for your home and budget, and then install them perfectly.
+A professional window supplier and installation company, such as Weaver Exterior Remodeling, will help you get started by selecting the best energy efficient windows for your home and budget, and then installing them perfectly.
 All you need to do is sit back and enjoy the view!